How to Keep a Potted Christmas Tree Alive So You Can Plant It Afterward

 Thinking of getting a live, potted Christmas tree for the holidays this year?
 I say go for it!

-With the right care, you’ll be able to enjoy the look and scent of a real conifer tree as part of your holiday decor and then plant it in your yard so it can grow wild and huge (and bring back wonderful holiday memories every time you see it).
+With the right care, you’ll be able to enjoy the look and scent of a real conifer tree as part of your holiday decor and then plant it in your yard so it can grow wild and beautiful (and bring back wonderful holiday memories every time you see it).

 Disclosure: If you shop from my article or make a purchase through one of my links, I may receive commissions on some of the products I recommend.

-Types of live Christmas trees
+Living Christmas trees

 • Fraser fir (Abies fraseri): This holiday favorite is native to the Appalachian mountains.
 It’s quite hardy and can be planted outside in zones 4 to 7.